Avanta8/Esolang-Interpreter-IDE/README.md

 ![overview](docs/images/home.png)

-The text editor is build on the Scintilla framework and has features such as multi-cursor support, automatic indentation and syntax highlighting.
+The text editor is built on the Scintilla framework and has features such as multi-cursor support, automatic indentation and syntax highlighting.

 Currently, the only language supported is Brainfusk.